Full-Service Movers vs Portable Containers (2026)

 - Storage time needed between move-out and move-in.

-- Budgets that need to come down 30–45% vs full-service quotes.
+- Budgets that need to come down from a full-service quote, with labor you can supply yourself.

 - Moves where you want to control the loading sequence and packing yourself.